pla10/Shelfino_ROS2/projects/README.md

 - While victims are circles of radius 0.5m, the robot must pass though the center of the circle in order to rescue them.
 - The robot does not need to stop to rescue e victim.
 - The robot and the victims are initially deployed in random positions.
-- Since robots move at constant velocity, they should not stop.
+- Since robots move at constant velocity, they _must not_ stop or slow down.

 ## Pursuit-Evasion